 Mefisto is the acronym of Mechanical Field Simulation Tools, i. e. it is not a ready to use analysis software, but a toolbox, containg a set of GNU Octave functions for the numerical analysis of mechanical field problems.
-Currently, Mefisto provides tools to solve linear problems in solid mechanics (Finite Element Method), in steady aerodynamics (Vortex Lattice Method) and in steady aeroelasticity.
+Currently, Mefisto provides tools to solve linear problems in solid mechanics (Finite Element Method), in steady aerodynamics (Vortex Lattice Method) and in steady and unsteady aeroelasticity.

 Development of Mefisto initially started as accompanying software of an undergraduate course on FEM, to be able to demonstrate some effects that are difficult to demonstrate using commercial software.
 Later, it was enhanced so that it could serve as demonstrator and software used by the students for their homework in graduate courses on structural dynamics and on aeroelasticity.
 Mefisto should not be considered a competitor of commercial software.
 The main objective is research and teaching.